Early preview: syntax, standard library APIs, and tooling may change.

 Blorp can bind functions exported with a C-compatible ABI.

-Purity/safety Modes
+Purity/Safety Modes

-foreign pure func c_abs(n: Int) -> Int = "abs"
+pure func c_abs(n: Int) -> Int = "labs"

 Package Boundary